 - We are Humble: We recognize that we win and lose as a team, and we leave our egos at the door.
 We orient crew members towards common priorities by communicating these priorities throughout the organization.
 Additionally, each quarter, crew members and their managers discuss professional development and set individual goals.
 We hold ourselves accountable to business objectives and know that we can all improve through continuous feedback. - We Act Like Owners: We know our crew plays a critical role in our success and want them to have a stake in the outcome that they help create.
 We provide our crew members with competitive compensation.
-At our Egg Central Station facility in Springfield, Missouri, our hourly crew members are paid wages that are least 25% above the living wage for an individual without children in this market.
+At our Egg Central Station facility in Springfield, Missouri, our hourly crew members are paid wages that are in excess of the living wage for an individual without children in this market.
 All full-time crew members are eligible for health insurance, paid parental leave, retirement contributions, employee stock purchase plan participation, equity grants and complimentary Vital Farms products. - We Lead with a Growth Mindset: We bring the drive to succeed, the desire to learn and the energy to keep raising the standards on everything we do.
 We offer a wealth of learning opportunities to support the development of our crew.
-We set the foundation with our in-depth onboarding program and then keep the momentum through self-paced courses in our online learning platform, lunch & learns lead by subject matter experts, and live courses.
+We set the foundation with our indepth onboarding program and then keep the momentum through self-paced courses in our online learning platform, lunch & learns lead by subject matter experts, and live courses.
 We level up with professional coaching, programming from esteemed external collaborators on key skills such as problem solving, and curated leadership development programs.
 We're focused on providing an ecosystem of developmental resources that ensure our team keeps building their skills to be successful at Vital Farms and beyond. - We Practice Empathy: We know that we get to better answers when we incorporate different perspectives and experiences into our work.
-We believe a diverse, equitable and inclusive crew is crucial to our long-term success as a business and a priority for us as our values remain rooted in Conscious Capitalism.
-Under the direction of our Head of DEI, we are implementing a comprehensive DEI action plan, including expanded training for our crew members on DEI topics and further partnerships with our community to bolster our diversity recruiting efforts and support for underrepresented communities. - We Compete to Win: We are fierce competitors who like to win for all of our stakeholders, and we believe that prioritizing our stakeholders' long-term viability will produce stronger outcomes, for everyone, over time.
+We believe a diverse and inclusive crew is crucial to our long-term success as a business and a priority for us as our values remain rooted in Conscious Capitalism.
+Under the leadership of our Head of Inclusion and Belonging and our Inclusion and Belonging Council, we have worked to increase diversity across our crew and supply chain (including our network of family farms). - We Compete to Win: We are fierce competitors who like to win for all of our stakeholders, and we believe that prioritizing our stakeholders' long-term viability will produce stronger outcomes, for everyone, over time.
 Our business model is not a trade-off between purpose and profit; rather, we believe that our purpose of improving the lives of people, animals and the planet through food has always been a critical driver of our growth.